Calls for calm as tensions rise among Tongan and Samoan rugby league fans

 Simmering tension between the rival fans has led to Samoan boxing legend David Tua making a public plea for peace ahead of the two countries squaring off in the Rugby League World Cup in Hamilton this Sunday.

-Video footage has emerged on social media showing groups of young Tongan and Samoan supporters arguing and fighting in the street on the corner of Great South Road and Avenue Road, Otahuhu.
+Video footage has emerged on social media showing groups of young Tongan and Samoan supporters arguing and fighting in the street on the corner of Great South Rd and Avenue Rd, Otahuhu.

 The footage comes after a photo was posted and widely circulated on Facebook showing a young man burning a Samoan flag.